yegorsokolov/MT5/README.md

 ## Plugin Architecture

-Feature engineering functions, models and risk checks can now be extended via plugins under the `plugins/` package.
+Feature engineering functions, models and risk checks can now be extended via plugins under the `plugins/` package or as separate Python packages exposing entry points in the `mt5.features` or `mt5.strategies` groups.
 Register new components with the helper decorators exposed in `plugins.__init__` and they will automatically be applied when `dataset.make_features` or training scripts run.
+See [docs/EXTENDING.md](docs/EXTENDING.md) for details on creating external feature and strategy plugins.
 Built-in examples include the `atr`, `donchian` and `keltner` plugins which add ATR, Donchian and Keltner channel signals.
 A regime classification plugin can also be enabled to label each row using a hidden Markov model.